simalexan/speechy/README.md

 }
 ```

-You can now lead the user to your frontend app - to page `/users/5`
+With this response, you can, for example, lead the user to your to page `/users/5`

-In case of a wrong pronunciation, you would just get
+In case of a wrong pronunciation or undetected verbs/nouns, you would just get
 ```javascript
 {
   isConstructed: false